IDIASLab/BigSem/BigSem_Setup_Directions.md

 # 🛠️ Setup Directions for BigSem Tutorial

 To get started with the BigSem tutorial, you'll need to set up a few essential tools and libraries.
+We have mainly two reiqured setup 1) Python and Spark and 2) SANSA Stack.
 Follow the instructions below to ensure your environment is ready for hands-on exercises.

+# 1) Python and Spark Setup

-## Alternative Setup: Using Google Colab
+## Recommended Setup - Google Colab

 For an easier and smoother setup, you can run all python examples on **Google Colab**.
 If you do so you can directly jump to SANSA Setup below.
 Here are the benefits: